applicdev/booklet/README.md

 # Markdown Reader

-A minmal interpreter for converting Markdown repositories into Documents structured JSON data.
+A minmal interpreter for converting Markdown repositories into Documents and structured JSON data.

 <!--
 ## Disclaimer